jsilvela/jsilvela.github.io/content/post/2021-03-13-what-if-math.md

 A well known bit of basic math is that the lengths of the two smaller sides of a triangle generally don't add up to equal the length of the big side.
-In the case of triangles with a straight angle, the Pythagorean theorem applies, but that's about as good as it gets.
+In the case of triangles with a right angle, the Pythagorean theorem applies, but that's about as good as it gets.

 ![Triangle with coordinates](https://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Distance_Formula.svg/300px-Distance_Formula.svg.png)